eslint/eslint/docs/src/use/configure/migration-guide.md

 In the eslintrc config system it was possible to use `eslint-env` configuration comments to define globals for a file.
 These comments are no longer recognized when linting with flat config: in a future version of ESLint, `eslint-env` comments will be reported as errors.
-For this reason, when migrating from eslintrc to flat config, `eslint-env` configuration comments must be removed from all files.
+For this reason, when migrating from eslintrc to flat config, `eslint-env` configuration comments should be removed from all files.
 They can be either replaced with equivalent but more verbose `global` configuration comments, or dropped in favor of `globals` definitions in the config file.

 For example, when using eslintrc, a file to be linted could look like this: